-For years, one of my more ambitious endeavors has been an attempt to integrate the philosophies of liberty and spirituality.
+For years, one of my more ambitious endeavors was an attempt to integrate the philosophies of liberty and spirituality.

 Turns out that unbeknownst to me, the venerable Butler Shaffer had already done considerable legwork toward that integration, as presented in his lecture at the Ludwig von Mises Institute’s Austrian Scholars Conference, back in 2003.

-I implore everyone to listen to the full (48 min) lecture, as he makes too many salient points to list them all in this article; however, I’ve taken the liberty to extract a few of his quotes which I feel are relevant to my ongoing quest to integrate liberty with spirituality, and listed them below.
+I implore everyone to listen to the following full (48 min) lecture, as he makes too many salient points to list them all in this article; however, I’ve taken the liberty to extract a few of his more salient quotes and listed them below.

 Pull Quotes: